barrykooij/related-posts-for-wp/readme.txt

 * Initial version

 == Upgrade Notice ==
 This version is safe to upgrade.
+If all of your related posts are linked automatically, we do recommend rerunning the wizard for better results.